practicalli/spacemacs/docs/source-control/magit/cherry-picking.md

 ## Errors and Aborts

-`$` opens the Magit command log, showing commands run and errors that may have occured, such as if commits are not applied or the Apply process aborts.
+`$` opens the Magit command log, showing commands run and errors that may have occurred, such as if commits are not applied or the Apply process aborts.